blockchain/blockchain-wallet-v4-frontend/README.md

  * `yarn vet:core` Lints and unit tests only [blockchain-wallet-v4](./packages/blockchain-wallet-v4)
  * `yarn vet:frontend` Lints and unit tests only [blockchain-wallet-v4-frontend](./packages/blockchain-wallet-v4-frontend)

+### Bundle Reports
+To visualize and interact with the treemap of the production code bundles files:
+ * `yarn analyze`
+Once completed, a browser will automatically open with the results.

 ## Storybook
 [Storybook](https://github.com/storybooks/storybook) is used by the [blockchain-info-components](./packages/blockchain-info-components) package to interactively view, develop and test components.